 What Has Changed On The 2020 W-2

-How Can W-2 Changes Affect Your Company?
+How Can Changes In The W-2 Affect Your Company?

 It’s important to know what changes have been made to the W-2 filing process.
 Not complying with changes can lead to file rejections, delays for delivery of employee copies, and added costs of reprinting corrected W-2s and refiling Federal and State copies.

-W-2 Security Changes
+IRS Form W-2 Security Changes

 Due to security concerns the SSA now allows employers to truncate the social security numbers on employee W-2 copies.
 W-2s have been stolen from mailboxes, out of vehicles, and shared residencies.
 Truncating employee W-2s is a way to eliminate the ability of these thieves to file false information and claim refunds.